cecibaldoni/data-wrangling-tidyverse/README.md

 - `data-wrangling-slides.qmd`: Quarto slides used during the workshop
 - `data-wrangling.R`: R script with basic data wrangling exercises
-- post-workshop-notes.Rmd: Solved versions of the exercises discussed after the session
+- `post-workshop-notes.Rmd`: Solved versions of the exercises discussed after the session